Student Loans

 Paying off student debt can be scary and confusing.
 If you do not feel financially secure enough to make your student loan payments, talk with you loan provider about repayment plan options.
 Instead of having a traditional repayment plan, you might qualify for an Income-Driven Repayment Plan, like Pay As You Earn Repayment (PAYE); Income-Based Repayment (IBR); and Income-Contingent Repayment (ICR) Plans.

 An important note: Before switching from a traditional repayment plan to an income-driven repayment plan, make sure that you understand how making lower payments might affect your loan interest and the length of time that you will need to make payments.
-It can be helpful to speak with a certified financial counselor or coach before selecting a student loan repayment plan.

 Get resources right to your inbox!